Vector-of-Gad/DSA-Case-Study-1-Amazon-Product-Review-Analysis-/README.md

 14. Identify the top 5 products in terms of rating and number of reviews combined.

 ## DATA ANALYSIS PROCESSESS
+1. DATA CLEANING: Unnecessary columns and blanks were deleted to allow a smooth analysis.

+2. CALCULATED COLUMNS: Some columns required for analysis were not give from the primary data, hence the need for calculated columns.
+The processes and formulas for these columns are shown shown below;
 ### According to questions given, the required columns for the analysis are:
  - name
  - category
  - price